Wideband Relative Transfer Function (RTF) Estimation Exploiting Frequency Correlations: Experiments

-The wideband and narrowband algorithms, both with and without phase correction, are assessed based on the Hermitian angle metric across different conditions.
-These conditions include variations in the number of time frames (\Cref{fig:speech_timeframes}), the SNR (\Cref{fig:speech_snr}), the STFT size $K_2$ (\Cref{fig:speech_nstft}), and the number of microphones $M$ (\Cref{fig:speech_num_mics}).
-The proposed phase-adjusted wideband algorithm outperforms the narrowband benchmark in all four experiments of \Cref{fig:exp_speech}.
+The proposed phase-adjusted wideband algorithm outperforms the narrowband benchmark in all experiments of \Cref{fig:exp_speech}.
 The performance gap between wideband and narrowband algorithms remains largely unchanged under varying conditions.
-As anticipated, the phase correction does not affect the performance of the narrowband algorithm, which does not rely on inter-frequency correlations (cfr.\ \Cref{ssec:phase_adjust}).
-On the other hand, the wideband algorithm benefits significantly from incorporating phase-adjusted covariance matrices, especially in scenarios with a higher number of available time frames ($L$) or microphones ($M$), or when the SNR is high.
+Notice that phase correction would not affect the performance of the narrowband algorithm, CW, which does not rely on inter-frequency correlations.
+On the other hand, the wideband algorithm SVD-direct benefits significantly from incorporating phase-adjusted covariance matrices, especially in scenarios with a higher number of available time frames $L$ or microphones $M$, or when the SNR is high.
 The impact of phase correction appears to diminish under conditions where the covariance estimates are compromised due to a low number of time frames or a low SNR.

+In \Cref{fig:speech_nummics_rmse,fig:speech_nummics_ha}, we observe a decline in the performance of all algorithms as the number of microphones increases.
+This is likely because, as $M$ increases linearly, the number of elements in the covariance matrices ($M\times M$) increases quadratically.
+Consequently, with the data length remaining constant, the quality of the estimated covariance matrices worsens. \Cref{fig:speech_noiseangle_rmse,fig:speech_noiseangle_ha} illustrate the RTF estimation errors when the target is positioned at $\SI{45}{\degree}$ and the interferer is placed at various angles within the \SIrange{0}{90}{\degree} range.
+Although the wideband method outperforms the narrowband approach, the performance gap is greatest when the target and interferer are separated by a narrow angle, diminishing as the angular distance increases.
+Exploiting spectral correlations proves to be most effective when there is significant overlap in the spatial correlations of the target and interferer.